VaivalGithub/VaivalCoin--Cryptonote-Protocol-Implementation/README.md

 Based off the CryptoNote protocol.

 # Please note this cryptocurrency is not live and has no intention of going live.
+It is made purely for demonstration purposes.

 # Specifications
 - Blocks: 500000000